A physics-inspired nonlinear momentum method for gradient descent with applications to inverse photonic design: Numerical experiments

 \subsection{Rosenbrock Function}

 As the first example, we consider the Rosenbrock function, a widely used benchmark nonconvex test function in optimization:

 The Rosenbrock function features a highly curved valley, which can be interpreted as a special potential energy landscape, making it suitable for evaluating algorithmic convergence under nonlinear coupling.
-In this task, we compare the following optimization algorithms: the classical Heavy Ball (HB) method, representing a momentum mechanism with linear damping and quadratic kinetic energy; the proposed nonlinear momentum method; and Nesterov’s Accelerated Gradient Decent method.
-As shown in Figure \ref{fig:fig1}, the proposed algorithm achieves faster convergence.
+In this task, we compare the following optimization algorithms: the classical Heavy Ball (HB) method, representing a momentum mechanism with linear damping and quadratic kinetic energy; the proposed nonlinear momentum method; and Nesterov’s Accelerated Gradient Decent method. s Figure \ref{fig:fig1} shows for the Rosenbrock objective function, Algorithm 1 and Algorithm 2 demonstrate competitive performance against HB and AGD, outperforming them in this case.